FlorianWilhelm/wald-stack-demo/README.md

 about pit stops by constructor in table `FASTEST_PIT_STOPS_BY_CONSTRUCTOR` and the 5-year rolling average of pit stop times alongside the average for each year is shown in table `LAP_TIMES_MOVING_AVG`.

-From a data scientist's perspective, it's really nice to see how easy it is to use Python ecosystem to a train model, store it away using a Snowflake stage and loading it again for prediction.
+From a data scientist's perspective, it's really nice to see how easy it is to use [Scikit-Learn] to train an ML-model, store it away using a Snowflake stage and loading it again for prediction.
 Check out the files under [models/marts/ml] to see how easy that is with [Snowpark] and also take a look at the resulting tables `TRAIN_TEST_POSITION` and `PREDICT_POSITION`.